Owlet Smart Sock

 -

-Copy your token and endpoint URL
+Copy your Bearer token and Event Logging URL

-Step 2 — Configure Home Assistant
+Step 2 — Quick Setup (Recommended)

 # configuration.yaml